kabanero-io/appsodyExtension/README.md

    `/codewind-workspace/.extensions/appsodyExtension/appsody build`

-# Limitations for Tech Preview
+# Current Limitations

-- There are currently only two Appsody templates, one for the Node.js Express stack and one for Java MicroProfile stack
+- Currently you can use these Appsody templates:  Node.js Express stack, Java MicroProfile stack, and Java Spring Boot 2 stack.
+More are coming shortly.
-- Debugging of Appsody projects in Codewind is not supported at this time
+- Debugging of Appsody projects in Codewind is not yet supported
-- Enabling and disabling auto build is not supported for Appsody projects
+- Enabling and disabling auto build in Codewind is not supported for Appsody projects
-- Appsody is not supported on Codewind on Eclipse Che
+- Appsody is supported on Codewind on VS Code and on Eclipse, but not on Eclipse Che at this time.